Grady Jarrett: 2015

-Jarrett came to terms with the Atlanta Falcons on May 9, 2015, signing a four-year $2.527 million contract.
+Jarrett came to terms with the Falcons on May 9, 2015, signing a four-year $2.527 million contract.
 As a rookie in 2015, Jarrett played in 15 games, finishing the season with 24 tackles, four tackles for loss, two quarterback hits, and one sack.
 Jarrett recorded his first professional sack on December 12 against the Tampa Bay Buccaneers.

 2016

 In 2016, Jarrett played all 16 games, starting 14.
 Jarrett finished the season with 48 tackles, 4 tackles for loss, nine quarterback hits, and three sacks.

 During Super Bowl LI against the New England Patriots, Jarrett sacked Tom Brady three times, which tied a record for most sacks in a single Super Bowl game.
 In addition, Jarrett had five total tackles in the 34–28 overtime loss.

 2017

 In 2017, Jarrett started all 16 games, recording a career-high 55 tackles, 15 tackles for loss, 13 quarterback hits, and four sacks.